Greening the State Fleet

 Breakdown of ZEVs and Hybrids (Cumulative)

 In 2007, legislation was passed that established a goal of reducing or displacing the consumption of petroleum products by the state fleet by 10 percent in 2012 and by 20 percent in 2020 (compared to a 2003 baseline).
-The state exceed the 2012 goal of a 10 percent reduction and is on pace to exceed the 2020 goal of reducing petroleum consumption by 20 percent.
+As of January 1, 2017, the state met and exceeded 2020 goal of reducing petroleum consumption by 20 percent.
+For more details, see the full final report here.

 Fuel Efficient Vehicles

-Since the EO took effect the state has exceeded the annual 10 percent goal and combined with the ZEV purchases made prior to 2015 the state has approved purchase request for 460 ZEVs.
+Since the EO took effect the state has exceeded the annual ZEV purchasing thresholds in each given year and, as of 2018, has approved purchase requests for over 850 ZEVs.

 progress through the Most Recent Calendar Year Available